wp-plugins/alphaomega-captcha-anti-spam/readme.txt

 = How can I donate? =

-You can donate by visiting the donate link located at the top of the AlphaOmega Captcha & Anti-Spam Filter Settings panel.
-To view the AlphaOmega Captcha & Anti-Spam Filter Settings panel, click the 'AlphaOmega Captcha & Anti-Spam Filter Settings' item located below the WordPress 'Plugins' menu item located on the left-most column of your Wordpress Dashboard.
+Once you have installed the AlphaOmega Captcha & Anti-Spam Filter plugin, you can donate by visiting the donate link located at the top of the plugin Settings panel.
+To view the plugin Settings panel, click the 'Settings' link located beneath the 'AlphaOmega Captcha & Anti-Spam Filter' item in the list of currently installed plugins, or click the 'AlphaOmega Captcha & Anti-Spam Filter Settings' link located below the WordPress 'Plugins' menu item on the left column of your Wordpress Dashboard.

-Alternatively, you may wish to donate [here](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=5YMUQTV2LVAW6&item_name=AlphaOmega-Captcha-Anti-Spam-Filter--WordPress--Plugin)
+Alternatively, you may wish to [donate here](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=5YMUQTV2LVAW6&item_name=AlphaOmega-Captcha-Anti-Spam-Filter--WordPress--Plugin)

 Thank you for your kind support.